cloudfoundry-community/bolo-boshrelease/README.md

 **bolo.rrd.submission.address** and **bolo.rrd.submission.port**
 properties.

+The default retention strategy (so-called Round-Robin Archives, or RRAs), is to keep 8 days worth of minutely data.
+You can change this behavior via the **bolo.rrd.retention** parameter:

+    properties:
+      bolo:
+        rrd:
+          retention:
+            - { at: 1m, for: 8d }

+You can add more RRAs (retention periods) as well.
+Here's a retention policy that keeps minutely data for the past week, but consolidates hourly for 90 days, and then daily for 10 years:

+    properties:
+      bolo:
+        rrd:
+          retention:
+            - { at: 1m, for: 7d }
+            - { at: 1h, for: 90d }
+            - { at: 1d, for: 3650d }

+Valid units are `m` (minutes), `h` (hours) or `d` (days).

 You need the `rrd` job/template wherever you are going to run `gnossis`, although that can be on a different VM from `bolo` itself.

+You may also want to look at the `rrdcached` job, that enables a memory cache for coalescing RRD updates so that they get sent to the underlying disk in batches, to improve I/O throughput:

+    properties:
+      bolo:
+        rrd:
+          cached: true   # bolo2rrd should use the cache...
+        gnossis:
+          cached: true   # let Gnossis control the cache too

 ### gnossis